sanjirhabib/benchmark/README.md

 #### Show me the numbers!

-Here are the numbers after running on my old laptop.
-Ordered by score on the last column, the lower the better
+Results from running the benchmark on my old laptop, ordered by score (lower is better):

 ```
 ./phpmap        Time:  0.65   Memory:   70 mb    Score:  45